-Crs # Name PH375 Concept / Capture / Print II As a continuation of PH272 Concept / Capture / Print I, this course will focus on aligning formal choices in capture, post-production and print processes with conceptual intent.
-An advanced investigation of digital capture, Adobe Photoshop, Lightroom, color management and digital workflow will be pursued as we examine the whats and whys of industry standards and learn a wide range of professional approaches to post-production editing.
-Through written project proposals, readings, and lectures students will be encouraged to develop their practice in relation to contemporary issues in fine art photography.
-Professional practice is integrated into the class through field trips to photography studios, discussion of marketing strategies and a final project that centers around the presentation of a body of work in book format.
-Prerequisite: All Foundation studio courses, PH272 or Instructor consent.
-PH474 Studio Lighting g As a continuation of PH273 Lighting Essentials, this course will focus on the manipulation and control of photographic lighting to align with conceptual intent.
+Advanded Lighting: a continuation of PH273 Lighting Essentials, this course will focus on the manipulation and control of photographic lighting to align with conceptual intent.
 Students will work with strobe light kits and a wide range of modifiers and grip equipment both in and out of the studio.
-They will practice mixing available ligh tungsten and flash in complex lighting scenarios while using both digital and medium format film cameras.
+They will practice mixing available light, tungsten and flash in complex lighting scenarios while using both digital and medium format film cameras.
 Professional practice will be taught through consideration of scenarios that involve working with clients, drawing up contracts and collaborating in groups.
 Assignments, readings and lectures will expose students to contemporary and historic photographic lighting techniques in both fine art and commercial contexts.

-Prerequisite: PH273, PH272, Senior standing.
-3
+Prerequisite: Senior standing